DefangLabs/samples/samples/noco/README.md

 ## Development

 For development, we use a local container.
 This can be seen in the compose.yaml document.
-To run the sample locally after cloning the respository, you can run on docker by using the following command:
+To run the sample locally after cloning the respository, you can simply run the following command:

-1. docker compose -f compose.dev.yaml up --build
+1. `docker compose up --build`

 ---

-Title: Sailsjs
+Title: NocoDB

 Short Description: A User Interface by Nocodb

-Tags: Sailsjs
+Tags: NocoDB

-Languages: nodejs, javascript
+Languages: NocoDB, Docker